 Be a champion for wildlife in Maori Hill.

-City Sanctuary is supporting residents in Dunedin’s city area to protect native wildlife through backyard predator control — and we’re starting in Maori Hill.
+City Sanctuary is supporting residents in Maori Hill to protect native wildlife through backyard predator control by providing 1 in 10 households with free possum and rat traps.

 Photo by Craig McKenzie